microsoft/azuredevopslabs/labs/vstsextend/dockerjava/readme.md

 ## Exercise 1: Setting up Visual Studio Team Services

-If you are following this lab from "Working with Jenkins, VSTS and Azure, you can skip this exercise.
+If you are following this lab from [Working with Eclipse](../eclipse/)  you can skip this exercise.
 Otherwise,

 1. Use the [VSTS Demo Generator](https://vstsdemogenerator.azurewebsites.net/?name=MyShuttleDocker&templateid=77373) to provision the team project on the VSTS account.